agude/agude.github.io/_drafts/2021-09-29-switrs_ford_vs_toyota_during_covid_19.md

 [nyt_car]: https://www.nytimes.com/2005/04/01/automobiles/your-car-politics-on-wheels.html

-Initially I thought this different be driven purely by the prevalence of Ford trucks, but as we shall see it is not just trucks versus cars.
+Initially I thought this difference would be driven purely by the prevalence of Ford trucks, but as we shall see it is not just trucks versus cars.

 ### Trucks